H-W-Huang/FedServing/README.md

 ## Intorduction

-The code for the FedServing paper.
+The code of combiner to do **turth discovery** for the FedServing paper.

 This repository includes:
 1. `combiner_sgx`: contains program to do truth discovery in SGX;